NICTA/stateline/README.md

 ##### How many temperature tiers should I use?

 If a high temperature chain has a large sigma and a higher-than-targeted accept rate, as seen in chains 4 and 9 of the example logging, this suggests that the high temperature distribution is becoming uniform.
-The proposal is using the `bouncy bounds' to essentially draw indepenent random samples from the input space, and they are still geting accepted.
+The proposal is using the 'bouncy bounds' to essentially draw indepenent random samples from the input space, and they are still geting accepted.
 This is not a problem, but does suggest there will be little further benefit in adding additional temperature tiers.

 After the betas have adapted, you want the tiers to span all the way from the true distribution (Beta=1) to a uniform distribution (Beta -> 0).
 Thus, we